Federal ‘Drunk Walking’ Stats Are Flimsy — And Dangerous

 In recent months, influential government agencies like the National Highway Traffic Safety Administration have doubled down on messaging that “drunk walking” is a major contributor to our rising pedestrian death toll, citing data from the agency’s Fatality Analysis Reporting System database that says that as many as 33 percent of all walkers who were killed by drivers in 2018 were drunk.

 The Trump administration not only included the "one-in-three" stat in its 2018 Pedestrian Traffic Safety factsheet, but also used it in a range of offensive press materials for the first National Pedestrian Safety Month this October.
 The stat also went on to appear at the top of the Centers for Disease Control's page on pedestrian safety as well in social media graphics for the Federal Highway Administration — despite the fact that choosing to hoof it home from the bar is both perfectly legal and inarguably safer than driving while drunk, which is a crime in all 50 states and resulted in the death of 10,511 road users in 2018 alone.

-Drunk walkers are not, in fact, a danger to anyone, except perhaps themselves.
-And, indeed, a closer examination of the agency’s own data tells a very different story about tipsy pedestrians on our sidewalks.
+Drunk walkers are not, in fact, a danger to anyone except themselves.
+And, indeed, a closer examination of the agency's own data tells a very different story about tipsy pedestrians on America's sidewalks.

 According to the FARS database, only 9.6 percent of fatal pedestrian crashes in 2018 involved a drunk pedestrian; the table below accounts for all factors that law enforcement officers reported as contributing to a crash, not just the primary factor that precipitated the crash.